khandragon/WikiChart/spec_project2_wiki.md

 ## Views, Presentation

-The website should have 3 views:
+The website should have 4 views:

 1. Top Articles: this is the first thing visitors should see
 2. Saved Articles
 3. Activity Chart
+4. About: description of the project and references to libraries and APIs used.

 Feel free to use any CSS techniques you like as long as: